 We did not identify any control deficiencies related to the financial reporting, journal processing and segregations of duties controls.
-No deficiencies were identified relating to the annual control over recoverability of intercompany loan, and we have not placed reliance on controls over recoverability of intercompany loan receivables.

 7.3 Our consideration of climate-related risks

 The entity continues to develop its assessment of the potential impacts of environmental, social and governance ("ESG") related risks, including climate change, as outlined on page 4.